 HIPAA and Ransomware: Protect Against Attacks and Violation Penalties

-Regulators have confirmed that comprehensive HIPAA Phase 2 ONSITE audits will begin in late 2017 to early 2018, and that "every covered entity and business associate is eligible for an audit" – this means YOU and there is barely any time left to prepare.
+Regulators have confirmed that comprehensive HIPAA Phase 2 ONSITE audits are in effect as of late 2017 into 2018, and that "every covered entity and business associate is eligible for an audit" – this means YOU and there is barely any time left to prepare.

 Getting chosen for a HIPAA Phase 2 comprehensive onsite audit is completely random.
 So, there's really no way for you to avoid being the next victim.
 But you can take action to avoid getting hit with a violation and massive fines – and it may not be what you think.